Native Elder Caregiver Curriculum

 The Native Elders Caregiver Curriculum is a tool to assist family and community members, as well as CHRs, who have the responsibility of caring for their elders.
 It is dedicated to these caregivers and their values of respect, generosity, compassion, and fortitude.
 We hope it will empower these special people with some of the information they need to carry out their sacred work.

-The curriculum was developed through a collaboration between the National Resource Center on Native American Aging (NRCNAA) and Cankdeska Cikana Community College (CCC), with special input from elders and community members of the Spirit Lake Nation.
+The curriculum was developed through a collaboration between National Resource Center on Native American Aging (NRCNAA) and Cankdeska Cikana Community College, with special input from elders and community members of the Spirit Lake Nation.